-To toggle between components, click the Brightfield mode button located in the upper right-hand corner of your screen to the left of the Fluorescence mode button.
+To toggle between components, click the Brightfield mode button located in the upper right-hand corner of the screen to the left of the Fluorescence mode button.
 A drop-down list of all available components will display.
-Select the view name you want to display.
+Select the view name to be displayed.
 (See Figure 3.37.)